Rihay66/3Sisters-Documentation/Engine/ECS/src/System.md

 using ExampleSystem_Ptr = std::shared_ptr<ExampleSystem>;
 ```

-To use the alias in C++ is similar to defining a pointer variable
+To use the alias in C++ is similar to defining a variable
 ```cpp
 // create reference to of the system
 ExampleSystem_Ptr ex;